jerryfrancis-97/jerryfrancis-97.github.io/index.md

 </div>
 <div class="unit golden-large">
 <div class="lead lead-about">
 Hi!
-I'm Jerome Francis, a recent graduate from TKM College of Engineering,Kollam.
+I'm Jerome Francis, a recent graduate from TKM College of Engineering,Kollam, currently working in TCS.
 I'm interested in Deep Learning with a specific interest in Computer Vision and Reinforcement Learning.
 </div>

 I did my undergraduate from TKM College of Engineering, Kollam in Computer Science and Engineering with Honors.